Chronic neck pain can be extremely debilitating.

 For some people, cold treatment brings a numbing relief, while others prefer the soothing nature of a warm compress.
 Don’t forget to cover the source of heat or cold in a towel before applying to the neck, to avoid burns.

 Your instinct might tell you not to move your neck when you experience pain.
 This is completely understandable, as any movement tends to coincide with an exacerbation of your symptoms.

 However, it’s important to keep the muscles moving.
 We’re not suggesting anything strenuous, just simple, soft motions that maintain mobility of the neck and prevent the muscles from stiffening up.

-Start by gently moving your head to the left, hold for 20 seconds, then come back to center.
+Start by gently moving your head to the left, hold for 20 seconds, then come back to the center.
 Repeat for the right side.
 Then, move your head forward and try to put your chin to your chest.
-Hold again for 20 seconds, then come back to center.
+Hold again for 20 seconds, then come back to the center.

-Don’t worry if you can’t make a full motion for any of these exercises initially; as your pain and stiffness reduce, mobility will improve.
+Don’t worry if you can’t make a full-motion for any of these exercises initially; as your pain and stiffness reduce, mobility will improve.

 Tip 4: Visit Your Doctor